privacybydesign/irma-backend-packages/js/README.md

 #### Available methods
 ##### `signSessionRequest(request)`
-This method signs the request being passed and returns the JWT.
+This method signs the [session request object](https://irma.app/docs/session-requests/) being passed and returns the JWT.

 ##### `verify(jwt)`
 This method verifies whether the JWT is valid according to the specified key material.